 The auction included 23 pen and ink drawings, but you might notice a few peculiarities.
 First, the original card artwork for #12 Nate Thurmond and #13 Hal Greer weren’t included.
 However, those surfaced in late 2020 when REA auctioned off the pair for $3360.

-The other interesting thing is the inclusion of Celtic’s legend Bill Russell and 5x All-Star Rudy Larusso (spelled Carruso on the auction page).
-The Topps Archives believes because the NBA and Topps knew the 1969-70 Topps season would be Russell’s last, and the decision to make a 1969-70 basketball set was made at some point after Russell’s retirement, but before Larusso’s on October 1st, Topps likely intended for Larusso to be the 5th card in the set.
+The other interesting thing is the inclusion of Celtic legend Bill Russell and 5x All-Star Rudy Larusso (spelled Carruso on the auction page).
+The Topps Archives believes because the NBA and Topps knew the 1969-70 Topps season would be Russell’s last, and the decision to make a 1969-70 basketball set was made at some point after Russell’s retirement but before Larusso’s on October 1st, Topps likely intended for Larusso to be the 5th card in the set.
 He added that it’s also possible Alcindor was swapped in for Russell, and Larusso’s retirement caught them off-guard.
 The “Carruso” sold for $100 in 1989, and the Russell went for $2250.
 The Topps Archives shared that Bill Schonsheck bought the Russell and many other pieces in 1989, which brings me to where much of this art is now.

 1969 Topps Basketball Rulers Original Line Art Today

 PSA wrote an article about the 1969 Topps Rulers in March 2011 and included a few quotes from Christopher Sanchirico, a business partner of Bill Schonsheck.
 They reported that Sanchirico owns the Larusso artwork and that, over the past 20 years, had acquired the artwork for 15 of the 25 players that Topps had drawings for.
 When you check out Sanchirico’s collection online, you can see many original pieces of artwork framed with released rulers!
+However, it looks like some items from his collection have been popping up for sale recently.

 The 1969 Topps Basketball Rulers are an incredible vintage basketball insert set appreciated today for its star power, scarcity, and fantastic design.
 The cards also display incredibly well; I ran across this framed example and got major hobby envy!

-Happy collecting, and don’t forget to check out The Post War Cards Newsletter.
+Subscribe to The Post War Cards Newsletter!